trozgonyi1/trozgonyi1/README.md

 # Tommy Rozgonyi

-**`Student | Programmer`**
+**`Mathematician | Programmer`**

-I am a senior student at the University of Notre Dame studying Computer Science and Mathematics.
+I am a graduate from the University of Notre Dame where I studied Computer Science and Mathematics.
 I have been interested in tech my whole life, and picked up coding early in high school.
 Coding has become a great passion of mine, and I look forward to pursuing a career applying computer science principles to real world problems.
-I've found theres nothing more fullfilling than the poblem solving that this field provides, and I can't wait to find more problems as I study!
+I've found there's nothing more fullfilling than the poblem solving that this field provides, and I can't wait to find more problems as I continue learning!
 ___
-### 📘 Currently Im...
+### 📘 My past experience...
+`University of Notre Dame`

+At the University of Notre Dame I studied CS and Math, taking lots of courses with Prof. Bui.
+I had jobs as a teaching assistant for discrete math, systems programming, and programming challenges, each during different semesters.
+I lived in Baumer Hall for 3 years where I managed our dorm resturant $Smugglers$ $Cove$

 `Budapest Semesters in Mathematics`

-I am spending my Spring semester studying mathematics in Budapest, Hungary.
+I spent my spring semester of Junior year studying mathematics in Budapest, Hungary.
 This is a world renoun mathematics program taught by excellent Hungarian mathematicians in one of the most beautiful European cities.
-I am taking Real Function and Measures, Theory of Computing, Markov Chains and Dynamical Systems, Mathematics of Network Science, and Intermediate Hungarian Language.
-I am really enjoying this opportunity to more math during a single semester than I ever have.
+I took Real Function and Measures, Theory of Computing, Markov Chains and Dynamical Systems, Mathematics of Network Science, and Intermediate Hungarian Language.
+This was an incredible opportunity to more math during a single semester than I ever have.
 ___
 ### 🧰 Languages and Tools